Merge Excel File Worksheet data with 'Convert XLS' from Softinterface. Combine Excel Files Easily.

 Rename Sheet To lets you give the new sheet a name that differs from the original; this is only available for single sheet copies.

 Action for Duplicate Sheet Names lets you specify how to name sheets when more than one is being copied at a time.
-COPY renames sheets with a similar name by appending a number to it, e.g. Monthly(2); OVERWRITE will overwrite the data in a target sheet that's named the same as the original sheet, and then it will move it to the location you specified in the Target Sheet option; SKIP lets you skip any duplicate named sheets; and, STOP will halt execution of the copy job and report an error in the log.
+COPY renames sheets with a similar name by appending a number to it, e.g. Monthly(2); OVERWRITE will overwrite the data in an output sheet that's named the same as the original sheet, and then it will move it to the location you specified in the output Sheet option; SKIP lets you skip any duplicate named sheets; and, STOP will halt execution of the copy job and report an error in the log.

 This special process can merge the data (values/formula) you specify from one worksheet to another in the same or different workbook.

-NOTE: If you specify a whole folder of Excel files (Original Files), you can combine/concatenate/append the data into a single sheet (Target File).
+NOTE: If you specify a whole folder of Excel files (input files), you can combine/concatenate/append the data into a single sheet (Output File).
 When specifying a whole folder of Excel files, it should look like this: C:\MyFolder\ExcelFiles\*.XLS

 HINT: To specify the location to begin merging the data to (without the needing figure out the destination range) simply specify a single cell (i.e. "B10").
 All the copied data will be placed starting at this cell.